just1bit/duet-edge-realtime/docs/PROTOCOL.md

 Formal session:
 hello
 state(starting -> buffering -> playing -> draining -> finished)
-frame / metrics / degraded / backpressure ...
+input_status / frame / metrics / degraded / backpressure ...
 eos
 ```

-A Viewer that connects after Stage 06 receives the pre-session state.
-Stage 08
+A Viewer that connects after the Viewer service starts receives the pre-session state.
-publishes a complete session `hello` before the formal lifecycle begins.
-The NDJSON
+Starting a file or MediaPipe session publishes a complete session `hello` before the
-recording starts with that complete session `hello` and contains no pre-session data.
+formal lifecycle begins.
+The NDJSON recording starts with that complete session
+`hello` and contains no pre-session data.

 A failed session publishes `state(failed)` followed by `error`.
 The NDJSON file
 retains every frame committed before that event.